-- displaying early signs of abuse and/or neglect - looked after or returned home after a period of care - disabled or have special educational needs - young carers - affected by parental substance misuse, domestic violence or parental mental health needs or misusing substances themselves - asylum seekers - living away from home or in temporary accommodation - vulnerable to being bullied, or engaging in bullying - live transient lifestyles - living in chaotic and unsupportive home situations - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality - at risk of sexual exploitation - do not have English as a first language

-- at risk of female genital mutilation (FGM) - at risk of forced marriage - at risk of being drawn into extremism or being radicalised - showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - frequently missing/goes missing from care or from home - at risk of modern slavery, trafficking or exploitation (inc County Lines) - privately fostered
+- displaying early signs of abuse and/or neglect - looked after or returned home after a period of care - disabled or have special educational needs - young carers - affected by parental substance misuse, domestic violence or parental mental health needs or misusing substances themselves - asylum seekers - living away from home or in temporary accommodation - vulnerable to being bullied, or engaging in bullying - live transient lifestyles - living in chaotic and unsupportive home situations - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality - at risk of sexual exploitation - do not have English as a first language - at risk of female genital mutilation (FGM) - at risk of forced marriage - · at risk of being drawn into extremism or being radicalised - showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - frequently missing/goes missing from care or from home - at risk of modern slavery, trafficking or exploitation (inc County Lines) - children who are absent from education - privately fostered - It is also worth noting that The Marriage and Civil Partnership (Minimum Age) Act 2022 came into force in February 2023 means that 16 and 17 year olds will no longer be allowed to marry or enter a civil partnership, even if they have parental consent.
+Although there are no pupils of this age in our school, staff may report any concerns that students from another school may be getting married to the DSL who can pass these concerns on to the relevant authority.

 Children can be at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation.'
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation.
+This is sometimes referred to as contextual safeguarding